 22) Engage in self care.
 Monitor your own your own frustration.
 Your projected energy has a direct effect on your children and environment, so you must take care of yourself before caring for others.

-If you follow these suggestions exactly and retain some patience, I guarantee that you will see progress in your child.
+If you follow these suggestions exactly and utilize patience, I guarantee that you will see progress in your child.
 You will witness fewer challenging behaviors, and your home life will become more peaceful.

 These techniques not only calm hyperactive children but they benefit both parents and children by bringing them closer together.
 As a result, they aid in forming healthy bonds among all family members.
 This helps children succeed and strengthens the whole family unit.